 Kindergarten Input Form

 Any child who reaches the age of five (5) on or before September 1st may enter kindergarten at the beginning of the same school year.

 2022-2023 Kindergarten Round-Up Dates and Times (In-Person)

 All-Day Kindergarten (ADK) Program

-All-Day Kindergarten (ADK) Interest Form Instruction - English
+Instructions for submitting All-Day Kindergarten Interest Form - English

-All-Day Kindergarten (ADK) Interest Form Instruction - Spanish
+Instructions for submitting All-Day Kindergarten Interest Form - Spanish

 Frequently Asked All-Day Kindergarten Questions